OWASP/owasp.github.io/pages/donate.md

       <h1>Donate to the OWASP Foundation</h1>

       <p>The Open Web Application Security Project (OWASP) is a nonprofit
-      foundation improving the security of software.
+      foundation that works to improve the security of software.
 Through community-led open source software projects and hundreds of local chapters worldwide, your gift* will support the Foundation and its many activities around the world to secure the web.
 Existing donors can <a href="/manage-membership">Modify Recurring Gifts</a>.</p>